celalaygar/Spring-Boot-2-3/README.md

 #### 8 - SpringJPA-PostgreSQL-Example

 first step
-Open pdAdmin III, use SQL Editor and make a query to create customer table in database called Personels Also you can create any database called diffrent name.
+Open pdAdmin 4, use SQL Editor and make a query to create customer table in database called Personels Also you can create any database called diffrent name.
 ```
 CREATE TABLE customer(